romenlongcode/Database-SQL/README.md

 ## Database Design

-Now that we have covered the basic mechanics, we will learn how tables relate to one another optimally, and discuss best practices for database design.
+Now that we have covere the basic mechanics, we will learn how tables relate to one another optimally, and discuss best practices for database design.
 We will explore the EER Diagram Editor, and you will have some opportunities to create your own database models.

 # ***MID-COURSE PROJECT: Normalize this database for your client!